wordofwarning/wordofwarning.org/current/2013-domestic/evans/index.md

 His work focuses on restaging spoken word using video, soundscaping and sculpture.
 He deftly weaves poetry, theatre, and installation into tapestries saturated with lived experience and half-imagined fantastical landscapes.

-Previous work includes (among other things) a forest created from over a thousand donated sympathy cards, he has created work with a number of leading arts organisations including Contact, The Albany, and BAC; he is also a certified life coach and independent producer.
+Previous work includes (among other things) a forest created from over a thousand donated sympathy cards; he has created work with a number of leading arts organisations including Contact, The Albany, and BAC; he is also a certified life coach and independent producer.

 ####What people have said about him
 >*a refreshing reminder of just what can be achieved in Theatre*<br>The Public Reviews